thaisavieira/profile-card-componet/README.md

 ### Useful resources

 - [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me for being a visual resource and bring some pratical examples of application.
 I really liked this pattern and will use it going forward.
+- [MDN Dococumentation](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image) - This section really helped me in the last stage from this project, deployiment.
 - [My own class notes (pt-BR)](https://www.notion.so/CSS-Avan-ado-Flexbox-046260bf28e64e89a553623ba180ea03?pvs=4) -These notes were made in class, during explanations of concepts and practical examples.

 ## Author